wp-plugins/robo-gallery/readme.txt

 = How to change ordering of the gallery images? =

 When you open gallery for edit you can find there images manager where you can change ordering of the gallery images

-= How to flip uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can flip source image

 = Where to change settings of the image of the gallery? =